 Answer 1.24 :

-The situation is represented in the following figure.
+The situation given in the question can be depicted through the following figure.

 Electric field E in region II is given by the relation,

 ε 0 = Permittivity of free space = 8.854 × 10 – 12 N – 1C 2 m – 2

 Therefore, electric field between the plates is 1.92 x 10 – 10 N/C

 Class 12 Physics is tough for many students and they struggle to get a good score in class 12 physics examination.
 In order to score good marks students are advised to follow the NCERT SOLUTIONS provided here.
 It will build much-needed confidence in you as it gives knowledge of the types of questions being asked in the examination.